kubernetes/ingress-nginx/docs/faq/gce.md

 ```

 In addition to this pipeline:
-* Each Backend Service requires a HTTP health check to the NodePort of the
+* Each Backend Service requires a HTTP or HTTPS health check to the NodePort of the Service
-  Service
 * Each port on the Backend Service has a matching port on the Instance Group
 * Each port on the Backend Service is exposed through a firewall-rule open
   to the GCE LB IP ranges (`130.211.0.0/22` and `35.191.0.0/16`)